Crystalline color superconductors: The two-flavor inhomogeneous phases

-Fermionic systems consisting of two different ``flavors" with mismatched Fermi surfaces and non-homogeneous condensates are quite generic and appear in various contexts.
+Fermionic systems consisting of two different ``flavors" with mismatched Fermi surfaces and inhomogeneous condensates are quite generic and appear in various contexts.
 Particularly interesting are the population imbalanced superfluid (or superconducting) systems that can be realized and studied in laboratory.
 Examples of these type are gases of cold atoms, type-II cuprates and organic superconductors.
-The study of these systems allows to shed light on various aspects of superfluidity of asymmetric systems in a framework under experimental control.
+The study of these systems is helpful for shedding light on various aspects of superfluidity of asymmetric systems in a framework under experimental control.

-Of considerable importance for their similarity to quark matter are ultracold systems consisting of fermions of two different species, $\psi_1$ and $\psi_2$, corresponding to two hyperfine states of a fermionic atom, see \textcite{ketterle-review, giorgini-review} for reviews.
+Of considerable importance for their similarity to quark matter are ultracold systems consisting of fermions of two different species corresponding to two hyperfine states of a fermionic atom, see \textcite{ketterle-review, giorgini-review, Gubbels:2012je, Radzihovsky} for reviews.
 These fermions have opposite spin and one can change the number of up and down fermions at will.
 One of the most intriguing aspects of these systems is that the interaction between fermions can be tuned by employing a Feshbach resonance \cite{Feshbach-review}, and therefore the crossover between the BCS and the BEC superfluid phases can be studied.
-This research field has grown in an impressive way in the last two decades and continuous progress in understanding and charactering the properties of these systems is under way, see \textit{e.g.} \textcite{ketterle1, ketterle2, ketterle3, Partridge, Muther:2002mc, Bedaque:2003hi, Liu:2002gi, Gubankova:2003uj, Forbes:2004cr, Carlson:2005kg, Castorina:2005kg, Pao, Son:2005qx, Sheehy:2006qc, Yang:2005, Bulgac:2006gh, Yang:2006ez, Gubankova:2006gj, Mannarelli:2006hr, Rizzi}.
+This research field has grown in an impressive way in the last two decades and continuous progress in understanding and charactering the properties of these systems is under way, see \textit{e.g.} \textcite{ketterle1, ketterle2, ketterle3, Partridge, Muther:2002mc, Bedaque:2003hi, Liu:2002gi, Gubankova:2003uj, Forbes:2004cr, Carlson:2005kg, Castorina:2005kg, Pao, Son:2005qx, Sheehy:2006qc, Yang:2005, Bulgac:2006gh, Yang:2006ez, Gubankova:2006gj, Mannarelli:2006hr, Rizzi, Bulgac:2008tm, Sharma:2008rc}.

 A mismatch between the populations of electrons in a superconductor can also be produced by Zeeman splitting.
 The magnetic field that couples with the spins of the electrons can be an external one or an exchange field.
 However, an external magnetic field couples with the orbital motion of the electrons as well, destroying superconductivity or leading to the creation of a vortex lattice structure.